Menu

 Beth Lehman, Washington State Liquor Control Board

-Karen Foster, moderator; Ashley Young, City of Tacoma; Deci Evans, Kind + Co Events; Loni Greninger, Vice Chair, Lower S’Klallam Tribe
+Karen Foster, moderator; Ashley Young, City of Tacoma; Deci Evans, Kind + Co Events; Loni Greninger, Jamestown S’Klallam Tribe

 Best Practices for Event Production Part II